 Hi everyone, and welcome to Wonderful Writers - our creative writing competition run in partnership with Wirral Libraries.

-There are two competitions, one for those aged between 5 and 8 years of old and the other for children aged 9 to 11 years.
+There are two competitions, one for children aged between 7-8 years and other one for children aged 9-11 years.
+All entrants must live in Wirral.

 The most important thing we are looking for is for your story to be as creative and amazing as possible.
 We really love reading imaginative stories.